purnamasari/not-suspicious/README.md

 # Not Suspicious

-It's just a love letter I made for my fiancée, you're free to contribute/change the content.
+It's just a love letter I made for my fiancée (now he is my husband! hehe), you're free to contribute/change the content.

+See how it runs: https://notsuspicious.pages.dev/

 ## Installation